Translate

 Cork Floor :

-matte board or cardboard
+You will need:matte board or cardboard

 2 sheets of cork( I am using were bought at the craft store in the scrapbook paper section)